Monotonicity of Equilibria in Nonatomic Congestion Games: Introduction

 \subsection{Our Results}

+Nonatomic congestion games are defined by a finite set of resources and a finite set of commodities.
+Each commodity has a demand that can be satisfied by different strategies in a strategy set, where each strategy is a subset of the resource set.
+In a Wardrop equilibrium each resource has a nonnegative load (a fraction of the total demand), which varies with the demand vector.

-For multi-commodity singleton congestion games, we show in \cref{thm:singleton-congestion-games} that, even when there exist multiple equilibrium flows, one can always select an equilibrium whose corresponding resource loads are monotone increasing with respect to each demand.
-We then focus on the notion of comonotonicity, which encodes the idea that different resource loads jointly increase or decrease upon variations of the demands.
-We take a close look at how comonotonicity depends on the structure of equilibria, in terms of how the commodities are ranked by cost under different demand profiles, and how the resources become active or inactive as the demands vary (\cref{thm:parallel-regions}).
-We also provide structural results for the regions of the space of demands on which a fixed set of resources is used at equilibrium (\cref{thm:parallel-regions3}).
+The first part of our paper (\cref{sc:singleton}) focuses on singleton congestion games, in which every strategy contains only one resource.
+We start by proving an equilibrium selection result for this class of games: \cref{thm:singleton-congestion-games} shows that, even when there exist multiple equilibrium flows, one can always select one equilibrium whose corresponding resource loads are monotone increasing with respect to each demand.

+We then use the notion of comonotonicity, which captures the idea that different resource loads jointly increase or decrease upon variations of the demands. \cref{thm:parallel-regions} provides some structural results about the demand regions where different subsets of resources are used in equilibrium and how these resources become active or inactive as the demands vary.
+This analysis allows us to identify regions of the space of demands where the equilibrium loads are comonotonic.

-We next extend the monotonicity results from singleton congestion games to the larger class of product-union congestion games (\cref{pr:product-union}).
-Finally, we derive an embedding that maps congestion games into routing games (\cref{prop:congestion-to-routing}) and characterize the classes of congestion games with good monotonicity properties by embedding them into routing games (\cref{pr:product-union-routing-description}).
-This last result sheds light on the features that produce the non-monotonicity paradoxes, and highlights the difference between the single and multiple \ac{OD} networks.
-When the network has a single \ac{OD} pair, its topology is the sole relevant factor to guarantee the monotonicity of equilibrium loads, while for multiple \acp{OD} the structure of the set of feasible routes also plays a crucial role.
+The following section is devoted to games that are more general than singleton congestion games. \cref{prop:congestion-to-routing} shows that every congestion game can be suitably represented as a routing game that is subject to some restrictions, \ie not every path from an origin to a destination is feasible.
+Then \cref{pr:constrained-series-parallel} extends the monotonicity properties of \cref{sc:singleton} to a class of games that is obtained from singleton congestion games by applying the series and parallel operations.
+Finally \cref{pr:constrained-series-parallel-routing-description} relates \acl{CSP} games to routing games.
+These results shed light on the features that produce the non-monotonicity paradoxes, and highlights the difference between the single- and multiple-\ac{OD} networks: for routing games with a single \ac{OD} pair, the network topology is the sole relevant factor that guarantees the monotonicity of equilibrium loads, whereas for multiple \acp{OD} the structure of the set of feasible routes plays a crucial role.